ghi-electronics/BrainPad-Docs/go-beyond/projects/pong.md

 # Pong
+---

-The classic pong game, the godfather of all games!
+The classic Pong game -- the grandfather of all games!
+Now over 45 years old!

-Difficulty: Easy
+**Difficulty: Easy**

-Objective: Gaming, Retro
+**Objective: Retro gaming**

-# How It Works
+## How It Works
-Suprisingly, this very simple game requires about as much code is the [Space Invasion](space-invasion.md).
-It all starts with the ball that needs to bounce off walls and the player sticks.
-When teh ball bounce off the left or right walls, a score is increased for one of the players.
-Once the score reaches 5, you become a winner or a loser as the game is plaied vs. the computer.
+Suprisingly, this very simple game requires about as much code as the [Space Invasion](space-invasion.md) game.

+In this game a single player plays against the BrainPad.
+The player uses the up and down buttons to move his paddle (on the right side of the screen) and tries to hit a moving ball across the net (the dashed line) to the other side of the court.
+You score points when the BrainPad misses the ball.
+The BrainPad scores when you miss the ball.
+The first player (you or the BrainPad) to get five points wins.

-# An Exercise
+## An Exercise

-Modify the code to so tilt (the accelerometer) is used instread of buttons.
-Hint: Use the [Tilt Ech A Sketch](tilt-etch-a-sketch.md) for ideas.
+Modify the code to so tilt (the accelerometer) is used instead of buttons.
+Hint: Use the [Tilt Etch A Sketch](tilt-etch-a-sketch.md) for help.

-# The Code
+## The Code
 ```
 using System;
 using System.Collections;